GIB23002977/OpenF1Project/README.md

 # OpenF1Project

+## How do I run this website? 🚀

+Simply download the file, extract it, and then double-click on "home" or any HTML files.

 ## What is this website about? 🤔

 This website displays sector speeds and durations for each lap within a session, using the [OpenF1](https://openf1.org/) API.
 It utilizes Chart.js to present the information on the website.
 This project was completed for work experience.